awsdocs/aws-powershell-user-guide/doc_source/pstools-pipelines.md

 Although most users probably won't need this data, it can be useful for diagnostic purposes, because you can see exactly what was sent to and received from the underlying AWS service calls made by the cmdlet\.

 Starting with version 1\.1, this data and more is now available in a new shell variable named `$AWSHistory`\.
 This variable maintains a record of AWS cmdlet invocations and the service responses that were received for each invocation\.
 Optionally, this history can be configured to also record the service requests that each cmdlet made\.
 Additional useful data, such as the overall execution time of the cmdlet, can also be obtained from each entry\.
-Requests and responses that contain any sensitive data aren't recorded by default for security reasons, the history can be configured to override this behaviour if needed\.
+For security reasons, requests and responses that contain sensitive data aren't recorded by default\.
+However, the history can be configured to override this behavior if needed\.
+For more information, see the `Set-AWSHistoryConfiguration` cmdlet shown below\.

 Each entry in the `$AWSHistory.Commands` list is of type `AWSCmdletHistory`\.
 This type has the following useful members: